Receive New Posts via Email

 -

-Posted on September 14, 2022 | No CommentsThis is the tenth in our current series of short essays by participants in the Open Knowledge Fellowship coordinated by the Mina Rees Library, these from Fellows in the Spring 2022 cohort.
-Fellows share insight into the process of converting a syllabus to openly-licensed and/or […] -
+Posted on July 24, 2023 | No CommentsThis is the latest in our current series of short essays by participants in the Open Knowledge Fellowship coordinated by the Mina Rees Library.
+Fellows share insight into the process of converting a syllabus to openly-licensed and/or zero-cost resources, as well as their experiences teaching […] -